isomerpages/csc-inn/_playbook/5a-samsung-flip.md

 The Samsung Flip is an interactive digital flip chart that's set to transform modern day meetings.
 Unlike powerpoint slides, Samsung flip offers a kinesthetic feel in presenting information as users can manipulate information with annotations, sync their presentations across a variety of devices (laptops, tablets, smartphones, etc.), and share notes seamlessly via email.

 ![Samsung Flip E.g.](/images/Samsung flip.JPG)
-*An example of how the Samsung Flip is used for presentations at INN x CSC.*
+*An example of how the Samsung Flip was used for presentations at INN x CSC.*